Morphology of Galaxies in JWST Fields: Initial Distribution and Evolution of Galaxy Morphology: Data and Methods

 \subsubsection{Comparisons of Photometric and Spectroscopic Redshifts}

 In this section, we compare photometric redshifts with spectroscopic redshifts to evaluate the reliability of our photometric redshift estimations.
-The spectroscopic redshift data for galaxies within JWST fields were obtained from the NASA/IPAC Extragalactic Database (NED) and the available literature.
-In the SMACS0723 field, the spectroscopic redshifts were sourced from \citet{noi23}, which provided the first redshift catalog for this field utilizing JWST/NIRISS grism, JWST/NIRSpec, and VLT/MUSE data.
-For the other JWST fields, we obtained spectroscopic redshifts through a cone search in NED\footnote[6]{\url{https://ned.ipac.caltech.edu/conesearch}}.
+The spectroscopic redshift data for galaxies within JWST fields were obtained from \citet{https://doi.org/10.26132/ned1} and the available literature.
+For all JWST fields, we initially obtained spectroscopic redshifts through a cone search in NED\footnote[6]{\url{https://ned.ipac.caltech.edu/conesearch}}.
+Then, the spectroscopic redshifts of galaxies in the CEERS and SMACS0723 fields were additionally sourced from \citet{nak23} and \citet{noi23}, which provided the redshift catalogs utilizing JWST/NIRSpec, JWST/NIRISS grism, and VLT/MUSE data.
 These spectroscopic sources were spatially matched with our photometric sources with ${\rm F200W}<27~{\rm mag}$, allowing for a tolerance of $1\farcs5$.
 This tolerance was determined to consider potential offsets in the world coordinate system (WCS) between JWST images and previous data.
 In the NEP-TDF field, there was only one object with measured spectroscopic redshift (WISEA J172302.06+654802.9; $z_{\rm spec}=0.179$), which is statistically insufficient for redshift comparisons.